devjoe1991/yourora-native/docs/sidebar-completion-summary.md

 The sidebar navigation system is now fully integrated and ready for use!
 The implementation:

-- ✅ **Follows YourOra Design System** - Perfect integration with existing UI
+- ✅ **Follows Miha Design System** - Perfect integration with existing UI
 - ✅ **Maintains Performance** - 60fps animations with proper optimization
 - ✅ **Supports All Themes** - Dark and light mode compatibility
 - ✅ **Navigation Ready** - Seamless React Navigation integration